 Students who have been dismissed must appeal to the GSBS if reinstatement is desired.
-Procedures to appeal the academic dismissal are found in the Appeals (Non-Grades) Policy.
+Procedures to appeal academic dismissal are found in the Appeals (Non-Grades) Policy.
 A student may also be dismissed for unprofessional conduct such as cheating or plagiarism.
 Appeals for this type of dismissal are subject to the provisions under the Code of Student Conduct.
 See the Student Affairs Handbook and the Dismissal Policy for further information.

 Annual Review.
 The Graduate School of Biomedical Sciences requires faculty to conduct a formal review of their students' progress at least once a year.
+The "Record of GSBS Committee Meeting" should be filed with the GSBS office within 7 days of the meeting.
+In lieu of the form, the student's committee minutes may also be provided as proof of the meeting.
 Any student not making satisfactory progress toward the degree may be placed on probation and given conditions to stay in the GSBS program.
 Continued unsatisfactory progress in any area of a student's work will be cause for dismissal.